pratos/datahack2017-workshop-av/README.md

-# Analytics Vidhya's DataHack2017 Hack Session
+# Analytics Vidhya's DataHack Summit 2017 Hack Session

 Code, Documents and Slides for Hack Session: ML Models in Production using Flask and Docker.